y-71/OPTIMUS-software/README.md

 	•	Implement persistent state storage (e.g., database) for norms and cases.
 	•	Introduce more dynamic frontends with ReactJS or similar frameworks.

+Contributing
+--

+To contribute to this project:

+	•	Fork the repository instead of cloning it directly.
+	•	Make your changes in the forked version.
+	•	Submit a Pull Request to propose your changes to the original repository.

 Credits
 --
 	•	Author: Mohamed Ben Achour
 	•	Email: mbenachour24@gmail.com
 	•	Blog: Imwerdensein.wordpress.com

+Following this workflow ensures that all contributions are tracked and respects the collaborative nature of open-source work.
+Thank you for helping to maintain a transparent and community-driven project!

 Explore, expand, and contribute to Coding the State with Optimus. 🚀